These are the most AWFUL 5th Wheel Brands on the Market Today!

 Dealerships Are Not Your Friends

 Whatever you do DO NOT trust the dealership to educate you.
 They’re only concern is commission.
-They are focused on selling RVs making commissions!
+They are focused on selling RVs to increase their commissions!
 See the conflict of interest here?
-Don’t trust sales person recommendations.
+Don’t trust the sales person’s recommendations.
+Do your own research and inspections.

-Search the internet.
-Join RV forums and RV Facebook groups.
-Rent an RV and talk to other campers that can only share their experience and don’t take any commission off of the answers they provide!
-Remember RVs depreciate by up to 50% their 1st year!!
-So do your research you don’t want to lose $50,000 because you trusted a commissioned biased individual do you???
+Also remember RVs depreciate by up to 50% their 1st year!!
+So do your research unless you want to lose $50,000 because you trusted a commissioned biased RV salesman!

 RV Life Resources